chef/chef-client-docs/content/upgrade.md

     Replace `<VALID_LICENSE_KEY>` with a valid license key.

-    This command validates your Chef license, downloads Chef Infra Client from the specified download URL, and installs Chef Infra Client.
+    The migration tool validates your Chef license, downloads Chef Infra Client from the specified download URL, and installs Chef Infra Client.

-    For more information about the URL used to download Chef Infra Client RC1, see the [downloads page]({{< relref "downloads" >}}).
+    The Chef Infra Client RC1 package is available in zipped tar format from this pre-signed URL for 90 days from November 26, 2024.

     {{< note >}}